New Risk Bounds for 2D Total Variation Denoising: Comparison with existing results, simulation studies and discussions

 \subsection{Constrained vs Penalized}

 In this paper, we have focussed on the constrained version of the 2D TVD estimator.
 As mentioned in the introduction, the penalized version is also quite popular.
-In the low $\sigma$ limit, it can be proved that the constrained estimator with $V = V^* = \TV_{\mathrm{norm}}(\theta^*)$ is better than the penalized estimator for every deterministic choice of $\lambda.$ More precisely, we have for all $\lambda \geq 0$,
+In the low $\sigma$ limit, it can be proved that the constrained estimator $\hat{\theta}_{\mb V}$ with $\mb V = \mb V^* = \TV_{\mathrm{norm}}(\theta^*)$ is better than the penalized estimator for every deterministic choice of $\lambda.$ More precisely, we have for all $\lambda \geq 0$,

 The above inequality follows from the results of~\cite{oymak2013sharp} as described in Section 5.2 in~\cite{guntuboyina2017adaptive}.
 Since our main question here is whether faster/adaptive rates are possible for piecewise constant matrices, it is therefore natural to first study the constrained version with ideal tuning.
+A possible next step is to investigate whether a similar $N^{-3/4}$ rate is atttained by the penalized TVD estimator and if so, for what range of the tuning parameter $\lambda$.